Ingeborg Euler: Life

-In 1980 Euler acquired an old workshop, which became a second home, in Eschwege (not far from Kassel).
+In 1980, Euler acquired an old workshop, which became a second home, in Eschwege (not far from Kassel).
 This provided space for her to explore her creativity as a painter and sculptor.
 Around 1985 she retired from her media career to devote more time to her own artistic ambitions and to her family.
-At a reunion in 1992 she met up with Alfred Hintze, a classmate half a century early when they were at school together in Zossen.
+At a reunion in 1992, she met up with Alfred Hintze, a classmate half a century early when they were at school together in Zossen.
 Like her, he was widowed, and their relationship moved on to the point at which they moved together to a new home in Rangsdorf, just outside Berlin on its south side.
 Hintze retained his Berlin apartment and they were therefore able to keep in touch with city life and became frequent visitors to the university where they were able to attend lectures on subjects that interested them.
-Towards the end of her life Ingeborg Euler was diagnosed with inoperable cancer.
+Towards the end of her life, Ingeborg Euler was diagnosed with inoperable cancer.
 She died in Berlin well supported by her family.
-By the time she died she had not merely produced five children, but also acquired eight grand children and two great grand children.
+By the time she died she had not merely produced five children, but also acquired eight grand children and two great-grandchildren.